FAQs

 At Bella Health, trauma-informed care is how we approach all our work to keep you safe and supported.
 Trauma-specific care is the expert treatment we offer when trauma is the main challenge you’re facing.

-• Bella Health starts with a consultation and screening process that is typically 1-1.5 sessions to explore your current need areas, answer questions you have and determine if our services are a good fit for what you are looking for.
+• Bella Health starts with a consultation and screening process that is typically 1-2 sessions to explore your current need areas, answer questions you have and determine if our services are a good fit for what you are looking for.
 If our services do not seem the best fit, we spend time reviewing recommendations and resources.

-Often folks will enter right into a treatment after the intake process is complete. oOn some occasions it is determined more safety planning, skills training or rapport building is needed.
+Often folks will enter right into a treatment after the intake process is complete.
+On some occasions it is determined more safety planning, skills training or rapport building is needed.

 • Most likely.
-That is often up to you.
+That is up to you.
 Bella Health can be an adjunct therapy in addition to regular talk therapist or a specialist of a different kind (e.g. eating disorder or OCD specialist).

 • Everyone’s recipe for what leads to healing and recovery is different.
 And, sometimes it’s all in the timing.
 Luckily there are many different options out there and we can discuss them during the consultation and evaluation process.

 • The short answer is yes.
 These are all common diagnoses associated with trauma.
-While these therapies may not directly address your co-occurring issue, you may still notice improvements in other areas.
+While these therapies may not directly address your co-occurring issue, you may still notice improvements in these areas.
 If you are having active symptoms related to another issue, it would be ideal for you to have support in place to treat those areas (e.g. eating disorder specialist/team, AA, NA, Sponsor, group therapy, case manager, etc.).
 Our services are often used in adjunct to other things.
 We can discuss this further during our first visit.

 • Not usually.
 All the services offered through Bella Health are designed to be short-term but with long lasting results.